Relintai/pandemonium_engine_docs/03_usage/13_platform/01_consoles.md

   developers (*devkit*).
 The cost of those devkits is confidential.
 - Port the engine to the console platform or pay a company to do it.
 - To be published, your game needs to be rated in the regions you'd like to sell it in.
-For example, in North America, the `ESRB ( https://www.esrb.org/ )` handles game ratings.
-In Europe, this is done by `PEGI ( https://pegi.info/ )`.
+For example, in North America, the [ESRB](https://www.esrb.org/) handles game ratings.
+In Europe, this is done by [PEGI](https://pegi.info/).
 Indie developers can generally get a rating for cheaper compared to more established developers.

 Due to the complexity of the process, the budget to publish a game by yourself on a